bghani/BirdNET_embeddings/README.md

 The embeddings are saved as .npy files by default (numpy array format) in the specified target directory, but can also be saved as JSON files by adding an argument to `embed_files` function, in which case the embedding vectors will be saved as a lists in respective JSON files.
 Each file corresponds to an audio file from the source directory, containing the generated embedding.

 ## Usage for training a feed forward neural network using the computed embeddings

-This script, `train.py`, is designed to train a neural network on audio embeddings.
+This script, `train.py`, is designed to train a neural network on embeddings.
 It supports creating a model with an optional hidden layer and includes dropout for regularization.
 The script can process embeddings in both `.npy` (NumPy array format) and `.json` format.

 ### Arguments